dekzer-oss/wav-decoder/README.md

 - `errors: DecodeError[]` - Any decoding errors encountered

 ### `decodeFrames(frames: Uint8Array)`
 Optimized version for real-time use.
-Input must be block-aligned (length must be a multiple of `blockAlign`).
+Input must be block-aligned (length must be a multiple of `blockSize`).

 ### `decodeFrame(frame: Uint8Array)`
 Decodes a single audio frame.
 Highly optimized for performance-critical applications.